-Monday 9 September 2013
+Monday, 9 September 2013

-Election Betting Not Such A Good Predictor
+Election Betting Not Always A Good Predictor

-It appears election betting odds are not as good a predictor of voting intentions as I thought.
+It appears election betting odds are not always as good a predictor of voting intentions as I thought.

 On the morning of the federal election, I ran a simulation which produced the most likely outcome of 98 seats for the Coalition, 49 for Labor and 3 independents, although I did comment that this probably overestimated the Coalition’s chances because the betting in seats like Werriwa was unrealistic.
 Ten days prior, I got 91 – 57 – 2.